 Two second-tier courses are currently offered: ENGL 3003, and MKTG 3495.
 If you passed one of these courses prior to fall 2000, it may not meet the UWSR.
 For more information on these courses, contact the individual department.

-If you have taken the first-tier course three times consecutively and have not passed and have a letter of good faith effort from your most recent first-tier instructor, you may apply to the Senior Director, Undergraduate Studies and General Information for a waiver of the UWSR.
+If you have taken the first-tier course three times consecutively and have not passed and have a letter of good faith effort from your most recent first-tier instructor, you may apply to the Senior Director, Undergraduate Studies and General Education for a waiver of the UWSR.
 If a waiver is granted, your permanent record will note that you were allowed to graduate without having satisfied the UWSR.
 If you do not satisfy the requirement and do not have a waiver approved, you will not be allowed to graduate.
 Contact the Office of General Education for information on this waiver (510.885.2941).

-If you receive a grade of "D+" or "D" in a second-tier writing course (taken Fall Quarter, 2000 or later), you may appeal to the Senior Director, Undergraduate Studies and General Information, for a waiver of the UWSR.
+If you receive a grade of "D+" or "D" in a second-tier writing course (taken Fall Quarter, 2000 or later), you may appeal to the Senior Director, Undergraduate Studies and General Education, for a waiver of the UWSR.
 If a waiver is granted, your permanent record will note that you were allowed to graduate without having satisfied the UWSR.
 If you do not satisfy the requirement and do not have a waiver approved, you will not be allowed to graduate.
 Contact the Office of General Education for information on this waiver (510.885.2941).